intel/cc-oci-runtime/data/obs-packaging/linux-container/README.md

 #linux-container kernel

-##Debian:

-To build debian package you need to download the linux kernel that is pointed at
-Source0: at linux-containers.spec
+This source specs is the kernel used to boot clear-containers.
+To update and generate an rpm spec and dsc to create rpm and deb packages, you need to run:

+``./update_kernel.sh``

+By default it will generate the specs using the version specified in ../../../versions.txt